Kong/terraform-provider-konnect/docs/resources/gateway_plugin_degraphql.md

 Optional:

 - `graphql_server_path` (String) A string representing a URL path, such as /path/to/resource.
 Must start with a forward slash (/) and must not contain empty segments (i.e., two consecutive forward slashes).
+Default: "/graphql"

 <a id="nestedatt--ordering"></a>